 Food and green organics composting

 Residents can purchase a 240 litre green organics bin to use to divert food waste and garden clippings.
 Find details here.

 Larger quantities of green waste are accepted at NAWMA’s Resource Recovery Centres for processing into compost (fees apply).

 Hard waste service

 Residents of NAWMA’s constituent councils can access the free hard waste service each financial year.
 Hard waste collection and hard waste drop-off services are available.
 For a list of acceptable and non-acceptable items, see the Terms & Conditions page.

 Other recycling opportunities

-Some items that cannot be recycled at NAWMA’s facilities can be recycled via other programs such as Red Cycle (soft plastic bags and packaging).
+Some items that cannot be recycled at NAWMA’s facilities can be recycled via other programs.

 Another opportunity is to act as a collection point for more unusual items.
 Community groups, businesses or schools can be collection points to recycle items such as empty toothpaste tubes, pens, coffee capsules etc. Contact Terra Cycle for details on how you can get involved.